The Cracks Index

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with four sentences, front-loaded with the core purpose, and every sentence adds value without redundancy.
+The description is four sentences, front-loaded with the primary action, and every sentence adds meaningful detail (score direction, returned values, privacy).
+No fluff or redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.